December 11, 2025 (6mo ago) — last updated April 11, 2026 (2mo ago)

 How long until I see results?

-Expect early ranking signs in 3–6 months and more significant lead or revenue growth in 6–12 months or longer, depending on competition and how much you invest3.
+Expect early ranking signs in 3–6 months and more significant lead or revenue growth in 6–12 months or longer, depending on competition and investment level3.

-At MicroEstimates, you can experiment with calculators to build data-backed estimates before you talk to agencies.
+At MicroEstimates, experiment with calculators to build data-backed estimates before you talk to agencies.
 Try the Digital Business Valuation Tool or the Business Valuation Estimator to get a personalized baseline.

 Q: How much should a small local business budget for SEO?